 Software Review Networks Under Gartner Ownership by Popularity

-Gartner owns four networks for software product and technology reviews, each with strong authority in tech communities and serving as “goto” sources for researching and choosing tech products.
-According to RetainTrust’s estimates, Capterra is the most popular, receiving 73% of all traffic to Gartner’s tech networks.
+Gartner owns four networks for software product and technology reviews, each with strong authority in tech communities and serving as “go-to” sources for researching and choosing tech products.
+According to our calculations, Capterra is the most popular, receiving 73% of all traffic to Gartner’s tech networks.
 Peer Insights follows with 13% of the traffic, GetApp receives 10%, and Software Advice accounts for the remaining 4%.

-Unlike some other online review platforms, Capterra takes serious steps to verify each review and allows only certain people to write those reviews.
+Unlike other online review platforms, Capterra takes serious steps to verify each review and allows only verified members to write those reviews.

 These strict measures make it difficult for anonymous users, disgruntled employees, competitors, trolls, or people working for the same company to post reviews and/or manipulate ratings.

-Despite Capterra’s strict measures, some fraudulent, unjust, and even fake reviews may still slip through the network’s technology, moderators and accidentally get posted.
-That’s why the network has a very simple and easy to use system in place where companies can email them to flag the review for investigation.
+Even with Capterra’s strict controls, some fraudulent or unjust reviews can still slip through its systems and moderation and end up being published.
+That’s why the network has easy to use system in place where companies can email them to flag the review for investigation.
 With a free-form email system in place, the person who is flagging the review can provide a full explanation of why they believe the review violates Capterra’s rules and should be removed.

 Unlike other networks, there is no link to flag or form to submit a questionable review.
 Instead, an email from the company that owns the tech product will initiate the investigation process by moderators if the review violates community guidelines.